Barry Cook

-Barry Cook is an American film director who has worked in the animated film industry since the 1980s.
+Barry Cook is an American film director who has worked in the animated film industry since the late 1970s.
 Cook and Tony Bancroft directed Mulan (1998), for which they won the 1998 Annie Award for Best Animated Feature.
 Cook was also the co-director for Arthur Christmas (2011), directed by Sarah Smith.
 Cook also directed Walking with Dinosaurs (2013) with Neil Nightingale.

 Background

 Cook made his first film when he was ten years old.
 Cook interned as an assistant animator beginning in December 1978 at the animation studio Hanna-Barbera, where he contributed as an assistant animator on "The New Fred and Barney Show" and many others.
 He also contributed to the pilot episode of the 1981 TV series The Smurfs.
 In 1981, Disney hired Cook as an effects animator for Tron (1982).
 Cook subsequently animated or supervised effects for various films including The Little Mermaid (1989), Beauty and the Beast (1991), and Aladdin (1992).
 He became the supervisor for the special-effects animation department at Disney.
 In 1992, he directed the animated short film Off His Rockers, which was about a child and his rocking horse.
 Peter Schneider, then president of feature animation, saw potential in Cook's film and supported its production.
 Off His Rockers drew the attention of director Randal Kleiser, who requested for the short to open his feature film Honey, I Blew Up the Kid in 1992.
 In 1993, Cook directed another animated short, Trail Mix-Up, which featured the cartoon character Roger Rabbit.
 His directing experience with Off His Rockers and Trail Mix-Up led him to the opportunity to direct Mulan with Bancroft.